This post was last updated on 6/17/2018

 2. Post Duplicator

-After you install it, a “Duplicate Post” / “Duplicate Page” button will appear if you hover your mouse over a post / page.
+After you install the plugin, a “Duplicate Post” / “Duplicate Page” button will appear if you hover your mouse over a post / page.

 If you want to support new WordPress plugins and developers, or if you just want a simple and light duplication plugin, without any settings, then you can choose rDuplicator.